mahealamuq/RNA-seq-Data-analysis/README.md

 Disease enrichment analysis helps identify whether these genes are associated with breast cancer or other cancer-related diseases.

+Neoplasms (Breast Cancer).

+This result indicates that many genes showing reduced expression in MCF7 breast cancer cells have previously been associated with breast cancer biology.
+The significant enrichment suggests that these genes may represent normal breast tissue functions that are suppressed or dysregulated during cancer development.

+For example, genes involved in cell adhesion, tissue organization, extracellular matrix regulation, and cellular signalling were found to be significantly downregulated in MCF7 cells compared with normal breast tissue.

+The strong enrichment of the Mammary Neoplasms disease term supports the biological relevance of the differential expression analysis and confirms that the identified genes are associated with breast cancer-related molecular pathways.

+Top Disease Term

+Disease	Adjusted P-value
+Mammary Neoplasms	7.75 × 10⁻⁹

+The extremely low adjusted p-value indicates a highly significant association between the underexpressed gene set and genes previously linked to breast cancer.

+Now check in IGV:

 ---
 ## References